 Blair real estate is some of the most expensive in Nebraska, although Blair house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Blair isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Blair are a mix of both white- and blue-collar jobs.
-Overall, Blair is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Blair who work in office and administrative support (18.59%), management occupations (10.63%), and teaching (8.61%).
+Blair is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Blair is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Blair who work in office and administrative support (15.83%), management occupations (10.62%), and teaching (10.21%).

 Being a small city, Blair does not have a public transit system used by locals to get to and from work.

-The education level of Blair citizens is substantially higher than the typical US community, as 29.84% of adults in Blair have at least a bachelor's degree.
+The overall education level of Blair is somewhat higher than in the average US city of 21.84%: 28.06% of adults 25 and older in the city have at least a bachelor's degree.

 The people who call Blair home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Blair residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Blair include Irish, Danish, Norwegian, and Swedish.
+Important ancestries of people in Blair include Irish, Danish, Swedish, and English.

 The most common language spoken in Blair is English.
 Other important languages spoken here include Spanish and Native American languages.